168 New Dorp Lane,

 In the summer of 2009, it was renovated, and was reopened as Uncle Vinnies Comedy Club on November 13, 2009.
 This was suddenly closed in April 2011.

-By early-2012, it had become the Crossroads Church.
+In March 2012 it become the Crossroads Church.

 Just login to your account and subscribe to this theater